Greenhouse Ventilation: A Key to Year-Round Gardening Success

 For outdoor gardens, this isn’t an issue since the air normally circulates freely, assuming you haven’t planted your crops too close together.
 But given its enclosed nature, a greenhouse doesn’t allow for that natural circulation of fresh air, which would lead to ever-decreasing levels of CO2, limiting your plants’ growth.
 You must provide ventilation to allow your plants to thrive.

 In addition to being critical for your plants to grow, fresh, moving air simulates outdoor winds to make plant cell walls stronger resulting in more vigorous plants that produce more fruit.
-Moving air facilitates pollination as well.
+Installing greenhouse fans and an exhaust fan can simulate natural breezes for improved pollination and sturdier plant structures.

 Finally, a major reason for installing vents and fans is to control unnaturally high humidity levels in the greenhouse which can be detrimental to your plants’ health.
 Moisture builds up in the greenhouse when there are wide swings in the daytime and nighttime outdoor temperatures—common in spring and fall—or when there’s a disparity between indoor and outdoor temperatures, as in winter.